yiyuma/technical-tutorials/Database/PostgreSQL.md

   ALTER TABLE tableName
   DROP COLUMN columnName;
   ```
-- Update statement: is used to modify the value in existing records in a table.
+- UPDATE statement: is used to modify the value in existing records in a table.
   ```
   UPDATE tableName
   SET columnName='newValue'
   WHERE anotherColumnName='value';
   ```
-- Delte statement: is used to delete existing records in a table
+- DELETE statement: is used to delete existing records in a table
   ```
   // delete the records which the columnname is value DELETE FROM tableName